Vampire squid: Description

 Mature adults have a pair of small fins projecting from the lateral sides of the mantle.
 These earlike fins serve as the adult's primary means of propulsion: vampire squid move through the water by flapping their fins.
 Their beaklike jaws are white.
 Within the webbing are two pouches wherein the tactile velar filaments are concealed.
 The filaments are analogous to a true squid's tentacles, extending well past the arms; but differ in origin, and represent the pair that was lost by the ancestral octopus.

 The vampire squid is almost entirely covered in light-producing organs called photophores, capable of producing disorienting flashes of light ranging in duration from fractions of a second to several minutes.
 The intensity and size of the photophores can also be modulated.
 Appearing as small, white discs, the photophores are larger and more complex at the tips of the arms and at the base of the two fins, but are absent from the undersides of the caped arms.
 Two larger, white areas on top of the head were initially believed to also be photophores, but are now identified as photoreceptors.

 The chromatophores (pigment organs) common to most cephalopods are poorly developed in the vampire squid.
-The animal is, therefore, incapable of changing its skin colour in the dramatic fashion of shallow-dwelling cephalopods, though such ability would not be useful at the lightless depths where it lives.
+The animal is, therefore, incapable of changing its skin colour in the dramatic fashion of shallow-dwelling cephalopods, as such an ability would not be useful at the lightless depths where it lives.